Plant: In mythology, religion, and culture

 Plants including trees appear in mythology, religion, and literature.
+In multiple Indo-European, Siberian, and Native American religions, the world tree motif is depicted as a colossal tree growing on the earth, supporting the heavens, and with its roots reaching into the underworld.
+It may also appear as a cosmic tree or an eagle and serpent tree.
+Forms of the world tree include the archetypal tree of life, which is in turn connected to the Eurasian concept of the sacred tree.
+Another widespread ancient motif, found for example in Iran, has a tree of life flanked by a pair of confronted animals.

 Flowers are often used as memorials, gifts and to mark special occasions such as births, deaths, weddings and holidays.
 Flower arrangements may be used to send hidden messages.
-Architectural designs resembling plants appear in the capitals of Ancient Egyptian columns, which were carved to resemble either the Egyptian white lotus or the papyrus.
-Images of plants and especially of flowers are often used in paintings.
+Plants and especially flowers form the subjects of many paintings.

 Negative effects

 Weeds are commercially or aesthetically undesirable plants growing in managed environments such as in agriculture and gardens.
 People have spread many plants beyond their native ranges; some of these plants have become invasive, damaging existing ecosystems by displacing native species, and sometimes becoming serious weeds of cultivation.

 Some plants that produce windblown pollen, including grasses, invoke allergic reactions in people who suffer from hay fever.
 Many plants produce toxins to protect themselves from herbivores.
 Major classes of plant toxins include alkaloids, terpenoids, and phenolics.
 These can be harmful to humans and livestock by ingestion or, as with poison ivy, by contact.
 Some plants have negative effects on other plants, preventing seedling growth or the growth of nearby plants by releasing allopathic chemicals.